Building an Emergency Fund in 2023

 Now what if you already have an emergency fund saved up?
 Don’t store it under your mattress or in a traditional savings account.

-Transfer it to Betterment’s high-yield cash account!
-Why not earn a variable 4.50% APY* on your money instead of having it lay dormant in a traditional savings account?
+Transfer it to a high yield account!
+Why not earn more money on your money instead of having it lay dormant in a traditional savings account?
 It’s simple to transfer and worth it.
 Think about it.
 Even better, that interest compounds!

 Okay Leandra, what’s the catch?